SYS/2026.Q1Agentic SEO audits delivered in 72 hoursSee how →

 // app/robots.ts

-import { MetadataRoute } from 'next'
+import type { MetadataRoute } from 'next'

 export default function robots(): MetadataRoute.Robots {